AH1

-Asian Highway 1 (AH1) is the longest east–west route of the Asian Highway Network, running 20,557 km from Tokyo, Japan via the Korean Peninsula (South Korea and North Korea), China (Mainland China and Hong Kong), Mainland Southeast Asia (Vietnam, Cambodia, Thailand, and Myanmar), the South Asia (India, Bangladesh, and Pakistan), and the Iranian Plateau (Afghanistan and Iran) to the international border between Turkey and Bulgaria west of Istanbul where it joins European route E80, running all the way to Lisbon, Portugal.
+Asian Highway 1 (AH1) is the longest east–west route of the Asian Highway Network, running 20,557 km from Tokyo, Japan via the Korean Peninsula (South Korea and North Korea), China (Mainland China and Hong Kong), Mainland Southeast Asia (Vietnam, Cambodia, Thailand, and Myanmar), South Asia (India, Bangladesh, and Pakistan), and the Iranian Plateau (Afghanistan and Iran) to the international border between Turkey and Bulgaria west of Istanbul where it joins the 6,102-km European route E80, running all the way to Lisbon, Portugal.

+Associated routes

+From east to west, the primary corridors include:

 Japan

 AH1 at Nihonbashi, Tokyo, the "zero milepost" for measuring highway distances to Tokyo.

-The 1,200-kilometre section in Japan was added to the system in November 2003.
+The 1200 km section in Japan was added to the system in November 2003.
 It runs along the following tolled expressways: